 WHAT IS THE “NATIONAL INTEREST?”

 Regulations have not explicitly defined “National Interest.”
-However, in adjudicating these types of peitions, USCIS will consider whether the applicant is:
+However, in adjudicating these types of petitions, USCIS will consider whether the applicant is:

 - Improving the U.S. economy;